benlimpic/glxy/README.md

 # README

+cd into the client folder and npm install before running npm start

-to run in development mode simply bundle install in the root folder
+bundle install in the root folder

 rails db:create db:migrate db: seed

-and start the rails server
+start the rails server

-then cd into the client folder and npm install before running npm start on the same port.

 quick start by using username and password for login credentials and messing with seed data